dan1elhughes/vickyhughes.co.uk/content/portfolio/geckoboard-homepage/index.md

 date: 2019-12-12
 image: geckoboard-fortune-v3.png
 ---

+I was commissioned by Geckoboard, a tech startup company based in Shoreditch, for a set of four spot illustrations to illustrate their product's key benefits.
+I also created a hero illustration for their home page, to highlight their product.
+I drew all of these illustrations in a style to reflect their brand: friendly, hand-drawn, colourful, and human.

 | ![Geckoboard homepage backpack illustration](Geckoboard-home-backpack.png)  | ![Geckoboard homepage report illustration](Geckoboard-home-report.png) |
 | ------------- | ------------- |
 | ![Geckoboard homepage fortune illustration](geckoboard-fortune-v3.png)  | ![Geckoboard homepage spotlight illustration](Geckoboard-home-spotlight.png)  |

+Here are the spot illustrations in place on the website (which you can find [here](https://www.geckoboard.com/)):

 ![Geckoboard homepage bullet point illustrations in place](geckoboard-homebullets-insitu.png)

+The hero illustration I created for the startup is now used across their website and product with various arrangements of the assets.
 ![Geckoboard hero illustration](geckoboard-hero-v6.svg)

+And here it is on the [homepage](geckoboard-homebullets-insitu.png):
 ![Geckoboard hero illustration in place](geckoboard-hero-insitu.png)

 <!-->